 - Server Components by default; Client Components only for interactivity

-- No global state management — use server state + URL state
+- No global state management — server state plus URL state, nothing else

 - Feature flags via LaunchDarkly, accessed through `/lib/flags.ts`